Robostorm/Nametag-Auto-Printing/README.md

 Build and install the server into go's `bin` directory by running `go install github.com/Robostorm/Nametag-Auto-Printing`.
 Then run the resulting executable in `$GOHOME/bin`.

 # REST API

+A RESTful API is used to communicate between the server and the client.

 `GET /`
 ----